ParrishLab/ysa-gui/docs/userguide/analysis/walkthrough.rst

 - It scans for :term:`Seizure-Like Events (SLEs)`.

-- Analysis usually takes 2-5 minutes per file, depending on the file size and downsample ratio.
+- Analysis usually takes 2-5 minutes per file, depending on the available RAM, file size, and downsample ratio.

 .. tip::
   Monitor progress in the status bar.
 You can cancel ongoing analysis with the ``Stop`` button if needed.